restorecommerce/libs/README.md

 ## Kafka Events

-List of events emitted to Kafka by this microservice for below topics:
+List of events emitted to Kafka by this microservice for below topic:

 - `io.restorecommerce.resourcebase.<ResourceName>.resource`
   - \<ResourceName>Created